-THEMIS represents a network of top universities which have come together to create a new standard in business law in response to an ever-increasing demand for law professionals with international know-how and expertise.
+THEMIS represents a network of top universities which have come together to create a new standard in business law.
+The program was established in response to an ever-increasing demand for law professionals with international know-how and expertise.

-Students enrolled in the Master’s Program in Business Law also have the opportunity to gain an additional qualification with the THEMIS program.
+Students enrolled in the master’s program Business Law have the opportunity to gain additional qualification with the THEMIS program.
 THEMIS is a certificate program with a focus on business law and international law, organized by the International Legal Network of Excellence.
 The program includes three elements: an exchange semester, an internship, and a seminar.

 Students who successfully complete these three elements receive the program’s Joint Certificate in International and Business Law.

 Main features of the THEMIS program:

-Exchange semester at a renowned Law School abroad: available exchange places and information on the application process can be found in the master exchange section.
+Exchange semester at a renowned Law School abroad: available exchange places and information about the application process can be found on the webpage for master exchange.

 Joint Certificate in International and Business Law

 Tuition fee waiver: Students are not required to pay tuition fees at the partner university while studying abroad.